vadzimkaraliou/barberskb-test/README.md

-# BARBERS KB | Barbershop in Warsaw
+# BARBERS KB | Barbershop in Warsaw |

 HTML / SASS / JavaScript.
-Landing page for barbershop with some interactive elements.
+Landing page for barbershop (imitation) with some interactive elements.
+Educational project.
 Not for commercial use.